Xeway/ERC/README.md

 Addresses that are allowed to buy the issuance.
 If the array is empty, all addresses are allowed to buy the issuance.

 ### Function Descriptions

+#### `constructor`

+No constructor is needed for this standard, but the contract MUST implement the ERC-1155 interface.
+So, the contract MUST call the ERC-1155 constructor.

 #### `create`